cyprus327/Fraglib/README.md

 ```
 ![Rainbow Ball](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/RainbowBallGIF.gif)

 You may have noticed there is nothing like "FL.Close()", which is on purpose.
-There's no unbinding, unloading, etc. in Fraglib, everything happens automatically behind the scenes.
+There's no unbinding, unloading, etc., everything is done for you behind the scenes.